 Katy Rickitt is a reporter for ITV’s Morning news programme, Good Morning Britain She is married to former soap star and popstar, Adam Rickitt.

 Richard Gaisford is a British broadcast journalist, currently employed by ITV Breakfast.
-Richard is Chief Correspondent for breakfast show Daybreak, a role he previously held on Daybreak’s predecessor, GMTV.
+Richard is Chief Correspondent for breakfast show Good Morning Britain, a role he previously held on Daybreak and GMTV.
 Twitter @richardgaisford